How Long Does it Take Weed to Leave Your System After Smoking?

 Here’s the tricky part: how long weed stays in your system depends on a few things, like:

 How often you smoke: First-timer?
-Casual weekend toker?
-Daily bedtime joint like it’s chamomile tea?
+Casual weekender?
+Daily bedtime-joint-like-it’s-chamomile-tea-er?
 Frequency matters.

-Your body type: More body fat = more places for THC to hide and chill.
+Your body type: More body fat = more places for THC to get comfy.

 Your metabolism: That friend who “just processes things fast” (eye roll)?
 Yeah, she might clear it out sooner.